shadowhunt22/shadowhunter22s-config-library/README.md

 Like the Cloth Config API, this mod has a way to automatically build the config screen and the widgets to configure the values.
 In order for a config file to be registered without throwing compile-time errors or crashing the game, the class needs to,

-- Implement [`ConfigData`](/src/main/java/dev/shadowhunter22/shadowhunter22sconfiglibrary/api/v1/config/ConfigData.java) and at bare minimum specify the `name`, or what I like to specify as the`definition`, of the config class.  `file` is the name of the config file and will default to `options` if no value is present.
+- Implement [`ConfigData`](/src/main/java/dev/shadowhunter22/shadowhunter22sconfiglibrary/api/v1/config/ConfigData.java) and at bare minimum specify the `name`, or what I like to call the`definition`, of the config class.  `file` is the name of the config file and will default to `options` if no value is present (note: no need to suffix with `.json`).
 - Decorate the class with the [`@Config`](/src/main/java/dev/shadowhunter22/shadowhunter22sconfiglibrary/annotation/Config.java) annotation.

 To add sections,